 Mr. Fines was the first actual Sheriff, during his time in office the title was changed to Sheriff.
 From that time on all of the men were called Sheriff and the next Sheriff was Claude A. Hughes.
 He stayed in office from 1972-1985.
 He was followed by Roland Oates whose term lasted from 1985-1993 until Phillip C. Robinson took over from 1994-1998.

-In 1998 until the present Paul W. Higgs has remained in the position as Sheriff.
 The history of the City Sheriff's is a little confusing in the beginning and some of the dates are up to interpretation due to poor record keeping in the early stages of Fredericksburg's transformation into an independent town and city.
 Overall, it is an interesting turnover of extraordinary men holding one of the highest positions in local government and the time they all devoted to the city and its citizens.

 1921-1941 Sergeant C. Chichester